marekhadas1989/lampstackdocker/README.md

 Known Limitations

-* As of 03/2019 Google Page Speed is not available for ARM microarchitecture
+* By 03/2019 Google Page Speed is not available for ARM microarchitecture
 * Latest available version of MySQL for ARM during the built was 5.7

 <h1>Quick Start</h1>